microsoft/fluentui/rfcs/react-components/convergence/field-package-layout.md

 ## Summary

+This RFC explores several options for which packages Field-related components should live in.

 ## Background

 All form components have both a base version without a label (e.g. `Input`), and a Field version that adds a label, message, and layout options (e.g. `InputField`).